 Participation: You are expected to attend class every day.
-You will have an opportunity to earn credit while in attendance through participation.
-It is normally expected that if you are attending class then you are participating and earning these points.
-However, if your participation is unsatisfactory then you will be notified by the instructor.
-Examples of unsatisfactory participation include but are not limited to: appearing to sleep in class, being disruptive, cell phone or other electronic device use, regularly coming to class late, etc. If your participation is unsatisfactory on any given day, then your participation grade will suffer the deduction described below.
+You will have an opportunity to earn points for every day you are in class through participation.
+It is expected that if you are attending class then you are participating and earning these points.
+Therefore, if you are not attending class for any reason, then you will lose participation points for the simple reason that you are not participating.